-Planning for affordable housing in Wayland takes place through the participation of a number of Town boards and departments, including the Housing Partnership, Municipal Affordable Housing Trust Fund, Housing Authority, Planning Board, Zoning Board of Appeals, and the Board of Selectmen.
+Planning for affordable housing in Wayland takes place through the participation of a number of Town boards and departments, including the Housing Partnership, Municipal Affordable Housing Trust Fund, Housing Authority, Planning Board, Zoning Board of Appeals, and the Board of Selectpeople.
 The Housing Production Plan, undertaken every five years and submitted to the Massachusetts Department of Housing and Community Development, informs decisions made with regard to affordable housing.
-However, decisions are also made based on properties that become available, resources needed to accomplish the housing, progress to be made toward achieving the 10% affordability threshold (Massachusetts General Law Chapter 40B) and meeting community housing needs, and other factors.
+However, decisions are also made based on properties that become available, resources needed to accomplish the housing, progress to be made toward achieving the 10% affordability threshold and meeting community housing needs, and other factors.

-The CPA allows for acquisition, creation, preservation, and support of housing for low- and moderate-income people ("community housing"), so it is broader than that defined by MGL Chapter 40B, the Comprehensive Permit Law.
+The CPA allows for acquisition, creation, preservation, and support of housing for lowand moderate-income people ("community housing"), so it is broader than that defined by Massachusetts Chapter 40B, the Comprehensive Permit Law.
 The CPA also allows for rehabilitation or restoration of community housing that has been created or acquired with community preservation funds.

 Since the creation of the Wayland Municipal Affordable Housing Trust Fund ("Trust"), it has been the CPC's practice to recommend transfer of each year's community housing funds (but for \$1 to keep the account open) to the Trust for stewardship and disposition.
 All monies that originated with the Community Preservation Fund retain their restrictions, so must be spent in accordance with the requirements of the Community Preservation Act.
 (The Trust segregates CPA-restricted funds from non-CPA funds.)

-These CPA funds can be used for appraisals, site planning, acquisition, and other housing activities as long as they are spent in accordance with the requirements of the Community Preservation Act.
+These funds can be used for appraisals, site planning, acquisition, and other housing activities.